Skip to Content

 Inconsistent parenting

-If parents provide inconsistent care or don’t respond at all, children learn that they cannot rely on their caretakers for consistency and support.
-They lack a sense of security and feel unloved.
+If parents provide inconsistent care or are unresponsive, children learn that they cannot rely on their caretakers for consistency and support.

-These children may become hypervigilant and show hyperactivation attachment behavior3.
+These children may become hypervigilant and show hyperactivation attachment behavior.3

 Anxious parents